mlaanderson/psoc_ble/README.md

 parameters with which the devices were paired, this event is generated with NULL event data and the result of the encryption operation.

+#### CYBLE_EVT_GAP_AUTH_FAILED
+Authentication process failed between two devices.
+The return value of type CYBLE_GAP_AUTH_FAILED_REASON_T indicates the reason for failure.

+#### CYBLE_EVT_GAPP_ADVERTISEMENT_START_STOP
+Peripheral device has started/stopped advertising.
+This event is generated after making a call to CyBle_GappEnterDiscoveryMode and CyBle_GappExitDiscoveryMode functions.
+The event parameter contains the status which is of type 'uint8'.

+If the data is '0x00', it indicates 'success'; Anything else indicates 'failure'.

+#### CYBLE_EVT_GAP_DEVICE_CONNECTED
+This event is generated at the GAP Peripheral end after connection is completed with peer Central device.
+For GAP Central device, this event is generated as in acknowledgment of receiving this event successfully by BLE Controller.
+Once connection is done, no more event is required but if fails to establish connection, 'CYBLE_EVT_GAP_DEVICE_DISCONNECTED' is passed to application. ' CYBLE_EVT_GAP_ENHANCE_CONN_COMPLETE' event is triggered instead of 'CYBLE_EVT_GAP_DEVICE_CONNECTED', if Link Layer Privacy is enabled in component customizer.

+Event parameter is a pointer to a structure of type CYBLE_GAP_CONN_PARAM_UPDATED_IN_CONTROLLER_T.

+#### CYBLE_EVT_GAP_DEVICE_DISCONNECTED
+Disconnected from remote device or failed to establish connection.
+Parameter returned with the event contains pointer to the reason for disconnection, which is of type uint8.
+For details refer core spec 4.2, vol2, part D.

+#### CYBLE_EVT_GAP_ENCRYPT_CHANGE
+Encryption change event for active connection. 'evParam' can be decoded as

+* evParam[0] = 0x00 -> Encryption OFF
+* evParam[0] = 0x01 -> Encryption ON
+* Any other value of evParam[0] -> Error

+This is an informative event for application when there is a change in encryption.

+Application may choose to ignore it.